The Basics of Rodent Exclusion

 Rats and mice can do a lot of damage!
 Rats can burrow, chew and gnaw wood, sheet rock, insulation, vapor barriers, and many other structural components and stored items.
-They can chew and gnaw entry holes anywhere from the ground to the roof and only need an opening of a 1/4″ to 1/2″ of an inch to gain access.
+They can chew and gnaw entry holes anywhere from the ground to the roof and only need an opening of a 1/4″ to 1/2″ to gain access to places like your attic and crawlspaces.
 The gallery below illustrates all the various things rats and mice can chew through to gain entry into your home.
-This is why it’s so important to have the proper rodent and rodent exclusion training to understand the “why” to block rats and mice out!
+This is why it’s important to get effective rodent exclusion if your home or business has an infestation.